lilkrucivertcom/Simple-Guestbook/README.md

 it is made for people that own minimal websites who want to keep it JavaScript free or don't want to set-up a database

 <a href="https://ibb.co/n1T5dsW"><img src="https://i.ibb.co/X59v0Zw/Example.gif" alt="Example" border="0"></a>

+## ⚙️How to set this up?
+This is very simple!
+Create a folder called ```guestbook``` in you main webpage folder.
+Put the files from this repo in the folder you just created.
+That's it, now you can access it going to ```yourdomain.example.whatever/guestbook```.
+Just make sure you hosting supports php.

 ###### Hey! please also read this:
 ###### Keep in mind that this is meant to be viewed on PC, so you will have to change the CSS a bit to make it more mobile-friendly.